10 Things You Should Bring to Nursery

 5. Spare Sets of Clothes

-You may have thought that your child went through so many clothes changes when at home; however, our commitment to fun and engaging activities often results in ‘mess’.
-Please ensure that you bring at least 3 spare changes of clothes in their nursery bag, as we cannot promise they will return home in the clothes they arrived in!
+You may have thought that your child went through so many clothes changes when at home; however, our commitment to fun and engaging activities often results in a mess.
+Please ensure that you bring at least three spare changes of clothes in your nursery bag, as we cannot promise they will return home in the clothes they arrived in!
+For those children who have just started toilet training, more spare clothing will need to be provided.
+We also ask that children don’t attend nursery in their best clothes.
+There will be a lot of fun and messy activities taking place, so be prepared for clothes to come home marked.
+While we encourage the use of aprons, we know these aren’t always popular or comfortable, so children will still be able to participate without them and change if they are wet.

 6. Sun Cream & Sun Hat